-(Due the last Friday in March by 8:00 a.m.)
+(Due the second Monday in March by 8:00 a.m.)

-Attach an annotated bibliography, consisting of condensed (not superficial) summaries of four to six scholarly reference works, books, articles, and/or primary documents specifically pertinent to your topic.
+All applications must include an annotated bibliography, consisting of condensed (not superficial) summaries of four to six scholarly reference works, books, articles, and/or primary documents specifically pertinent to your topic.
 Give full bibliographic citations for each source.
 Annotations identify the writer’s purpose, central question or problem, main argument, and note the kind of evidence or strategy used to arrive at that conclusion.
 If you are citing a source that contains an abstract, do not simply repeat the contents of the abstract.
 Instead, pay careful attention to the form of the argument made in the source and the evidence used to support that argument.
 Indicate the applicability of each work to your research in content as well as approach.

 For thesis applications, include the names of one or more potential thesis advisors, and indicate whether or not you have discussed your thesis ideas with these potential advisors.
 Keep in mind that potential thesis advisors include faculty outside of the ES program.
 For both thesis and ENVR 450 applications, provide a list of all your ES courses and any other relevant work you have done.